easydatapy/easydata/docs/config.rst

 Populating config
 =================
-Config can be populated using different mechanisms, each of which having a different precedence.
-Here is the list of them in decreasing order of precedence:
+The Config can be populated using different mechanisms, each of which having a different precedence.
+Here is a list of them in decreasing order of precedence:

-* Config per model (most precedence)
+* Config per model (highest precedence)
 * Project config module
-* Default global settings (less precedence)
+* Default global settings (least precedence)

 These mechanisms are described in more detail below.

 .. note::

-    All custom config variables must start with ``ED_``, otherwise they wont be recognized by config loader.
+    All custom config variables must start with ``ED_``, otherwise they wont be recognized by the config loader.

 Config per model
 ----------------
 Models can define it's own config attributes that will take precedence and override the project or global one.
-They can do so by defining config key and value through class
+They can do so by defining the config key and value through a class
 attribute:

 .. code-block:: python